ahmedradwan21/Small-Online-Shop/README.md

 2- Each product has a name, quantity, and price.

-3- The program should initialize the shop with name of products, quantities, and prices (Hard coded).
+3- The program should initialize the shop with name of products, quantities, and prices.

 4- The user can display the products in the shop, their quantities, and their prices.